China stocks see best day in 3 months as U.S. rate-hike bets ease | Business

 ** Big tech companies listed in Hong Kong snapped a three-day losing streak, helping the city's main stock benchmark rise the most in nearly one month. ** The blue-chip CSI300 index ended 2.0% higher, while the Shanghai Composite Index gained 1.6%.

-** The Hang Seng index rose 2.4%, while the China Enterprises Index gained 2.7%. ** Foreign investors bought more than 7 billion yuan ($1.04 billion) of Chinese stocks via the Stock Connect scheme, the highest in more than 2 weeks.
+** The Hang Seng index rose 2.4%, while the China Enterprises Index gained 2.7%. ** Foreign investors bought more than 13.2 billion yuan ($1.96 billion) of Chinese stocks via the Stock Connect scheme, the highest in nearly two months.

 ** Slowing U.S. inflation may have opened the door for the Fed to temper the pace of interest rate hikes, easing the pressure of capital outflows from emerging markets, including China. ** Securities firms jumped more than 5% to lead the gains, while healthcare and information technology both rose nearly 3%.